splitfeed/android-market-badge/readme.txt

 == Description ==

-**This plugin requires a Gmail account connected to a phone from which you can get your [market_checkin value] (http://code.google.com/p/android-market-api-php/wiki/HowToGetDeviceID#market_checkin).
+**This plugin requires a Gmail account connected to a phone from which you can get your [market_checkin value](http://code.google.com/p/android-market-api-php/wiki/HowToGetDeviceID#market_checkin).
 As far as I know this can only be done (reasonably) easy on rooted devices**

 Adds a BBcode to display a generated image containing information from the Android Market.
 The BBcode format is [app=&lt;app pname&gt;] to output a badge of the selected application.